aggelosmalchazos/Flappy-Bird/README.md

 State.c does the same as state_alt but it does so using a vector, which is less efficient.

 The project requires the VcXsrv tool to run properly, and the raylib library is used for the graphics.

+This project was completed for the course Data Structures, by professor Kostas Chatzikokolakis, Department of Informatics and Telecommunications(DIT), University of Athens (UOA).
+More information can be found here: https://www.di.uoa.gr/en/studies/undergraduate/34